jessesquires/jessesquires.com/_posts/2021-03-26-a-better-approach-to-writing-a-userdefaults-property-wrapper.md

 }
 ```

 Foil, despite also defining the key name and the default value together, is susceptible to this bug, which is simply inherent to using string-based keys &mdash; which is just how `UserDefaults` works.
-You can easily introduce the same bug by using the `UserDefaults` API directly.
+You can easily introduce the same bug by misusing the `UserDefaults` API directly.
 The only way to avoid this bug is to ensure that all key names are unique and to centralize the definition of all key-value pairs, like I have done with the `AppSettings` class in the example above.

 #### Storing `URL` is special